The demand for pest control technicians is growing. In fact, the

 The latest trends in the pest control industry:

 Understand the behaviors and characteristics of national and local pests

 Attend local and national pest control legislation hearings

 Apply safe pesticides

 Educate customers about pest prevention techniques

-Attend pest control industry trade shows and meetings
+Attend pest control industry

 The most common dangers of being employed as an Idaho pest control technician:

 Operating a company vehicle in bad weather conditions

 Performing work on slippery sidewalks, uneven land, and elevated areas